grafana/grafana/docs/sources/dashboards/dashboard-public/index.md

 ## Limitations

-- Panels that use frontend datasources will fail to fetch data.
+- Panels that use frontend data sources will fail to fetch data.
 - Template variables are currently not supported, but are planned to be in the future.
 - Exemplars will be omitted from the panel.
-- Only annotations that query the `-- Grafana --` datasource are supported.
+- Only annotations that query the `-- Grafana --` data source are supported.
 - Organization annotations are not supported.
 - Grafana Live and real-time event streams are not supported.
 - Library panels are currently not supported, but are planned to be in the future.
-- Datasources using Reverse Proxy functionality are not supported.
+- Data sources using Reverse Proxy functionality are not supported.

 We are excited to share this enhancement with you and we’d love your feedback!
 Please check out the [Github](https://github.com/grafana/grafana/discussions/49253) discussion and join the conversation.